arno2546/world_time/README.md

 # world_time

-An App which shows Current time in different cities of the world.
+A Flutter App which shows Current time in different cities of the world.